Over the past 4 years AVA has discovered that well

 The curriculum focuses on the development of new basic skills and supports the volunteers in building the confidence they need to reap the full benefits of their experience.

 In 2017 AVA partnered with a variety of small businesses that were willing to host 20 recruits.
 Recruits have been working full-time in the partner businesses, gaining new valuable skills and have started adding value to their host companies.
 The aim of the programme is to get small businesses to recognize the willingness of young people and the value they can add with a little guidance, patience and mentorship.

 Besides the obvious benefits of gaining skills, experience and self-confidence, the AVA Work 4 Progress programme enables young people to identify future opportunities and advance their careers.

 Khanyisa is an innovative collaboration between Action Volunteers Africa and Shine.

 This unique partnership is a win-win for all stakeholders.

 Unemployed youth gain valuable work experience while playing a meaningful role in society.
 The ongoing self-development allows an opportunity for them to grow in self-confidence and use this as a stepping stone to further opportunities.

 Volunteers implement the Shine reading model with grade 2 learners in school who have been struggling with confidence in reading.
 This intervention gives the learners the opportunity to improve reading skills in a fun environment, while building meaningful trusting relationships with young mentors.

-This tri-partnership between Edupeg, Shine and AVA has enabled all partners to further their visions by simply doing what they do best.
+This partnership between Shine and AVA has enabled the partners to further their vision by simply doing what they do best.

 Shine has successfully trained volunteers to run the Shine paired and shared reading, in turn these volunteers have taught learners to read.